codingforeveryone/READMEs/programmer-skills/http-intro.md

 Introduction to HTTP
 ====================

-The Hypertext Transfer Protocol (HTTP) is the foundation of web communication, so some familiarity with it is essential for any web developer.
+Hypertext Transfer Protocol (HTTP) is one of the main foundations of web communication.
+As a developer it is prudent to be familiar with it.
 HTTP works on the basis of a *client* sending a *request* to a *server*, which in return provides a *response*.
-You can think of the client as being the user's web browser and the server as being any kind of back-end server you might write (e.g. in Express.js).
+For example, a web browser is a client program on the user's computer that may request information from any web server in the world.

-Browsers must formulate valid requests with the appropriate information for that request.
-Sevrvers will respond to requests according to the specifications.
-Browsers will in turn interpret these responses according to the specifications. this means that it is important that both your front-end and back-end code is using HTTP correctly.
+Servers respond to requests according to specifications.
+Browsers interpret these specific responses differently.
+So it is imperative that front- and back-end HTTP is configured correctly.

-Of course, as so often happens in web development, different browsers have their own implementation quirks.
+Competing browsers behave differently with their own individual behaviours, though they will in general follow the specifications.

 Overview of HTTP
 ----------------